alicelucas/ciminilab-swe-test/Task1-Front-End/README.md

 # Front-End Take-Home Project

-This codebase was made using [Create React App](https://create-react-app.dev/) with the [cra-template-redux-typescript](https://www.npmjs.com/package/cra-template-redux-typescript) template, and then modified to incorporate a example transfer learning project provided by the Tensorflow team [here](https://github.com/tensorflow/tfjs-examples/tree/master/webcam-transfer-learning).
+This codebase was made using [Create React App](https://create-react-app.dev/) with the [cra-template-redux-typescript](https://www.npmjs.com/package/cra-template-redux-typescript) template, and then modified to incorporate an example transfer learning project provided by the Tensorflow team [here](https://github.com/tensorflow/tfjs-examples/tree/master/webcam-transfer-learning).
 Essentially, it is a Typescript based React app, using Redux (and Redux toolkit) for state management, and Tensorflow.js for model training.

 ## Resources